Comparison

 What is the difference between Tirzepatide and Retatrutide?

-Tirzepatide is a weight loss peptide that a dual gip/glp-1 receptor agonist representing the next generation of incretin-based therapies. shows superior weight loss compared to semaglutide in head-to-head trials.
-Retatrutide is a weight loss peptide that a triple agonist targeting glp-1, gip, and glucagon receptors. represents the next evolution beyond dual agonists like tirzepatide, showing unprecedented weight loss in trials.
+Tirzepatide is a weight loss peptide that a dual gip/glp-1 receptor agonist representing the next generation of incretin-based therapies. shows superior weight loss compared to semaglutide in head-to-head trials. first medication approved for obstructive sleep apnea.
+Retatrutide is a weight loss peptide that a triple agonist targeting glp-1, gip, and glucagon receptors. phase 3 trials show up to 28.7% weight loss (71 lbs average), the highest of any obesity drug. expected fda approval late 2026 to early 2027.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, Tirzepatide or Retatrutide?